au-research/raido/doc/service-level-guide.md

 **Note**: This page is a prototype, it is not yet agreed that these are the usage terms for Raido.

-It is intended that we will "publish" these terms by adding a link from the new "about RAID" page to this page on github.
+It is intended that we will "publish" this guide by adding a link from the new "about RAID" page to this page on github.

 ----